AyeAreEm/impulse/README.md

 bodge (v.) - make or repair (something) badly or clumsly.

 ## Description
-### Impulse is made using rust as the compiler but will compile to an .exe file using fasm (flat assembler).
+### Impulse is made using rust as the compiler but will compile to an .exe file using c.

 ## Features
 - Non null terminated strings